Interval between two sun sights

 The self-instruction website systematically guides users through the process, utilizing eight identical exercises to aid them in determining a LOP at any time of the day.

-Additionally, I added a page on how to calculate the Local Apparent Noon sight, which depends on a single moment of the day.
+Additionally, I added a page on how to calculate the local apparent noon sight, which depends on a single moment of the day.

 Furthermore, there is also a page on how to calculate the time of this single moment of the noon sight